-The 10th Alaafin of Oyo was a female “king” that reigned Oyo in the imperial era, Alaafin Orompotoniyun Ajiun (usually referred to as Orompoto), was Alaafin of Oyo from 1554-1562.
+The 10th Alaafin of Oyo was a female “king” who reigned Oyo in the imperial era, Alaafin Orompotoniyun Ajiun (usually referred to as Orompoto), was Alaafin of Oyo from 1554-1562.

 Her father was the 7th Alaafin of Oyo, Alaafin Onigbogi.
 When Alaafin Onigbogi was on the throne, Oyo was in Ibariba Land.
 After he died, his first son, Ofinran was crowned Alaafin of Oyo after him in 1512.